USEPA/AMET/docs/AMET_Users_Guide_v1.md

 > $ ln -s &lt;model data&gt; .

 Here, you would replace “&lt;model data&gt;” with the path to your model data file(s).
-The metProject.csh script will perform the model-obs matching on all model outputs in this new directory.
+The matching_surface.csh script (or soon to come matching_profiler.csh, matching_acars.csh, matching_raob.csh, matching_surfrad.csh and matching_prism.csh) will perform the model-obs matching of all model outputs in this new project directory.

-Next, edit the $AMETBASE/script\_db/wrfNC2007/metProject.csh variables AMET\_PROJECT ("wrfNC2007") and AMET\_PROJ\_DESC (your description of
+Next, edit the $AMETBASE/script\_db/wrfNC2007/matching_surface.csh variables AMET\_PROJECT ("wrfNC2007") and RUN\_DESCRIPTION (your description of
 the project).

-Finally, run the populate script:
+Finally, run the surface model-obs matching script (or others):

 > $ cd $AMETBASE/scripts\_db/wrfNC2007
 >
-> $ ./metProject.csh
+> $ ./matching_surface.csh

-This will create a new MET project in the amet database.
-Specifically, it will create a new row in your project\_log table and three new
+This will automatically create a new MET project in the amet database if the project has not been done before as well as a database that holds the project tables if the one specified in the run script does not exist.
+Specifically, it will create a new row in your project\_log table and new
-tables: wrfNC2007\_profiler, wrfNC2007\_raob, and wrfNC2007\_surface.
+table: wrfNC2007\_surface.

 <a id="New_AQ_Project"></a>
 6.4 Creating a New AQ Project